juliangut/slim-routing/README.md

 })->setName('profile');
 ```

-Route callbacks normally respond with a `Psr\Message\ResponseInterface` object, but thanks to slim-routing they can now respond with a more intent expressive ResponseType object that will be handled afterwards
+Route callbacks normally respond with a `Psr\Message\ResponseInterface` object, but thanks to slim-routing they can now respond with a string, null or event better, with a more intent expressive ResponseType object that will be handled afterwards

 Of course normal ResponseInterface responses from route callback will be treated as usual